 A very positive public meeting was held in Bridgetown on 12th March 1979 to appoint a Steering Committee to carry out a survey of the future needs for frail aged care and other aged care accommodation in the town.
 This was due to the number of frail aged people residing in hospital or needing intense care at home as identified by the local GPs and Bridgetown Hospital Administration.

-This was attended by dignitaries Hon Dave Evans MLA, Hon AA Lewis MLC and approximately 35 people from the local population.
-While support was offered, the community was encouraged to start fund raising as there was no funding from known sources at the time.
+This public meeting was attended by dignitaries Hon Dave Evans MLA, Hon AA Lewis MLC and approximately 35 people from the local community.
+While support was offered, the community was encouraged to start fund raising as there was no funding available at the time.

 On 19th March 1979, the nominated members of this Steering Committee met and selected their executive and members.
 These were: